-As we start using R I will assign everyone to a small group of 4 people.
-On R work days you will sit with your group and will troubleshoot problems together.
-You will turn in assignments together, and the degree you work together outside of class is entirely up to you and your group.
+I will assign everyone to a small group of 4 people.
+You will work with this group on in-class assignments throughout the semester and work with them as you learn R. You will still turn in assignments by yourself, and the degree you work together outside of class is entirely up to you and your group.